 Admission to the DPT program does not guarantee admission to the MPH or PhD program.
 A separate application is required later in the DPT program.

 Hybrid Pathway at the University of Colorado- Colorado Springs (UCCS) planned for the 2023-2024 application cycle.
 See the CU DPT website for more details.

 Interviews are required and are by invitation only (interviews will be conducted virtually and are typically held in January).
 Check the PT Program website for updates during the summer/fall of 2022.

 A $1000.00 deposit is required to accept an offer of admission and is applied to the first semester tuition and fees.
-Deposits must be submitted in the form of a personal check, cashier's check or money order at the time of accepting an offer of admission.
+The deposit must be submitted paid via credit card or eCheck (using checking account number and routing information) through the University of Colorado payment system.

 Percent of IN-STATE and OUT-OF-STATE applicants accepted annually varies, and there is not a specific or set number of applicants accepted solely on this criteria.

 WICHE applicants accepted varies annually depending on qualified applicants who are offered admission and who meet WICHE criteria.

 Program is committed to a holistic review of applicants and gives preference to those who excel in academics, leadership and community service.
 This commitment extends to individuals from all backgrounds, to Colorado residents, and to expanding diversity in the physical therapy profession.